 The polynomial $\mathfrak{F}_{\overline{X}}(z)$ controls the possible Gr\"{o}bner degenerations of $X$.
 Indeed, $\lim_{t \to 0} \varphi(t) \cdot \overline{X}$ contains $\lim_{t \to 0} \varphi(t) \cdot X$.
 The multidegree of $\lim_{t \to 0} \varphi(t) \cdot \overline{X}$ is the same as the multidegree of $\overline{X}$, so if the coordinate subspace corresponding to $S \subset [N]$ is an irreducible component of the limit, then the coefficient of $z^S$ in $\mathfrak{F}_{\overline{X}}(z)$ must be positive.
 One can show that the coefficient of $z^S$ in the fine multidegree polynomial is equal to the maximal multiplicity of $\{(a_{k})_{k \in [N]} : a_{i} = 0 \text{ if }i \in S\}$ in any Gr\"{o}bner degeneration of $X$.
 See Proposition~\ref{prop:finegrobner}.

 The \textbf{support} of a fine multidegree polynomial is the collection of subsets $S$ of $[N]$ where the coefficient of $z^S$ in the fine multidegree polynomial is nonzero.
-If $X$ is integral, the support of a fine multidegree polynomial is the bases of a \emph{matroid} of rank $d$ on $[N]$.
+If $X$ is integral, the support of a fine multidegree polynomial is the set of bases of a \emph{matroid} of rank $d$ on $[N]$.
 This matroid is dual to the \emph{algebraic matroid} of $X$: if $|S| = d$, the coefficient of $z^S$ is nonzero if and only if the coordinate functions $\{a_{i} : i \in S^c\}$ on $X$ are a transcendence basis for the function field of $X$.